Warnings: Some violence, little gore, and character death. Don't freak out though.

 A minute ticks by and no excuse is forthcoming, her eyes still on him and on her second slice.

-"WHY are you here?"
-He blurts out suddenly and it comes off as more accusing than curious, but he sincerely wants to know why she's on a planet that's out to murder her in every way possible.
+"WHY are you here?" he blurts out suddenly, and it comes off as more accusing than curious.

 This time, Maya doesn't startle at his voice but chews slowly, eyes still trained on him.
 "Because I need to know who I am."
 Krieg stares and she gives a small laugh.
 "Sounds cliché, right?
 I mean, I grew up believing in something and... well, everything I knew was wrong and I need to find the part of me that's real."